Israeli PM Lapid congratulates Netanyahu on election win | Law-Order

 Israeli PM Lapid congratulates Netanyahu on election win

-Queried on the latter death, the army said it opened fire when Palestinians attacked them with rocks and petrol bombs.
 A West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists, Ben-Gvir wants to become police minister.
+Israeli media, citing political sources, said the new government may be clinched by mid-month.

 "The time has come to impose order here.
 The time has come for there to be a landlord," tweeted Itamar Ben-Gvir of the far-right Religious Zionism party, Likud's likely senior partner.
 He was responding to a stabbing reported by Jerusalem police.
 In the West Bank, troops killed an Islamic Jihad militant and a 45-year-old man in a separate incident, medics said.
 Queried on the latter death, the army said it opened fire when Palestinians attacked them with rocks and petrol bombs.